Robustness through Data Augmentation Loss Consistency: DAIR: Data Augmented Loss Invariant Regularization

 For a data sample $z = (x,y)$, let $\ell(z; \theta)$ be its parametric loss function, where $\theta$ is the set of model parameters (e.g., network weights).
 The popular Empirical Risk Minimization (ERM) framework trains the model by minimizing the expected value of the following loss over the training data:

 We assume that we have access to a (potentially randomized) data augmenter function $A(\cdot)$.
 Examples for $A$ include (random) rotation, change of background, or change of entity names.
-Such augmenters aim at capturing the transformations against which we wish to be invariant.
+Such augmenters capture the transformations against which we wish to be invariant.
 Given a sample $z,$ let $\widetilde{z} = (\widetilde{x}, \widetilde{y}) = A(z)$ denote an augmented sample.
 Previous work has used both original and augmented examples during training, which leads to the following standard objective function, called Data Augmented Empirical Risk Minimization (DA-ERM):

 While DA-ERM has been successful in many applications, one natural question is whether we can further improve upon it using the knowledge that the performance on augmented samples should be consistent with the original ones.
 Consistency regularization further penalizes DA-ERM for any such inconsistency at the feature/loss level: $ f_{\text{Consistency},\mathcal{D}, \lambda}(z, \widetilde{z}; \theta)= f_{\text{DA-ERM}}(z, \widetilde{z}; \theta) + \lambda \mathcal{D}(z, \widetilde{z}; \theta),$ where $\mathcal{D}(z, \widetilde{z}; \theta)$ is a proper divergence between the original sample representation and the augmented sample representation, and where the goal of the regularizer applied at some intermediate feature space is to maintain the performance of the model on $z$ and $\tilde{z}$ consistent.
-In this paper, we focus on a specific type of such regularization, called data augmented invariant regularization (DAIR):
+In this paper, we focus on a specific type of such regularization, called data augmented loss invariant regularization (DAIR):\footnote{We performed our initial experiments by weighting the original and augmented examples differently, and empirically observed that the weight had no significant effect on the performance.
+Hence, we fixed equal weight on both original and augmented samples for ease of tuning.}